magicblock-labs/private-payments-demo/README.md

 # Private Payments

-A simple payments that works in a private ephemeral rollup.
+A simple payments that works in a Private Ephemeral Rollup.

 ## Installation